 In an important episode of season 3, Chuck and Casey are the Big Damn Heroes coming in to rescue Sarah.
 Chuck goes to find her and the villain himself, and shortly after he appears, we hear gunfire and explosions in the background.
 The villain says "I see you brought Casey", and that's all we see of the fight.
 No Casey blowing things up or beating people up himself, just noise and the villain pointing out Casey's habit of destruction.

 A lampshaded example: Ted refuses to tell his kids Victoria's most embarrassing story, which involves Noodle Implements.
+Ted promises his kids that it's not that great a story.
 After the story is told offscreen, Marshall and Lily react with "That was the greatest story ever."

 This trope was used hilariously on Monty Python's Flying Circus, in the episode about the man on a bicycling vacation who winds up in the USSR.
 (It was one of the few episodes with one ongoing plot throughout the episode.)
 The vacationer is in the USSR, about to be recaptured by the Soviet army.
 Then there's a cut to a caption saying "Scene Missing," and then he's safely back in England.